 - They may get a “fast” label designation

 - As you have seen from the mobile screenshots earlier in the article, we already have the “fast” label designation.
-Clearly, giving AMP pages a ranking boost is also on their mind.
+Giving AMP pages a ranking boost is clearly on their mind.

 Frequently Asked Questions